9 min read

 Most grammar apps drill rules in isolation.
 Our new Grammar Reference inside SpeakShark connects every past mistake from your speaking sessions to the exact rule that explains it — tap a sentence, see the broken pattern, learn the fix.

 Quick answer: If you've ever finished a conversation and thought "I know that wasn't right, but I can't tell you why" — you don't have a vocabulary problem.
 You have a feedback loop problem.
 The fix isn't another grammar textbook.
 It's instant, contextual rule lookup at the exact moment a mistake happens.
-SpeakShark now ships a built-in Grammar Reference with 25 curated topics and a pattern detector that reads your past spoken sentences and surfaces the rules behind every error.
+SpeakShark now ships a built-in Grammar Reference with hand-curated topics and a system that reads your past spoken sentences and surfaces the rules behind every error.

 I've been speaking English for ten years and I still occasionally drop a final consonant or pick the wrong tense after "if."
 The reason isn't that I never learned the rule.
 It's that the moment I needed the rule, the rule wasn't there.